Dr Manuela Perrotta

 Email: firstname.lastname@example.orgTelephone: +44 (0)20 7882 6542Room Number: Room 2.36, Francis Bancroft Building, Mile End Campus

-I received my PhD in Sociology and Social Research in 2008 from the University of Trento (Italy).
-Since then I have done a lot of research work (independently, as well as in a team) intersecting Organisation Studies, Science and Technology Studies, and Medical Sociology.
-I have a significant experience in empirical research and especially in qualitative methodologies.
+Manuela received her PhD in Sociology and Social Research in 2008 from the University of Trento (Italy).
+Since then she has done a lot of research work (independently, as well as in a team) intersecting Organisation Studies, Science and Technology Studies, and Medical Sociology.
+She has significant experience in empirical research and especially in qualitative methodologies.